-Based on the preceding research process, you should have a list (or should already know) some of your competitors.
+Based on the preceding research process, you should have a list (or should already know) of some of your competitors.
 Follow the same process to research your competitors.
-This is a powerful revelatory process that will deepen your insight into your industry and help you to establish greater objectivity as you move into the assimilation phase of your strategy.
+This powerful revelatory process will deepen your insight into your industry and help you establish greater objectivity as you move into the assimilation phase of your strategy.

-If you have several dozen competitors, it’s not necessary to exhaustively research all of them.
-Instead, be aware of each of them, and research only the top five or a representative sampling.
+If you have several dozen competitors, it’s unnecessary to research them all exhaustively.
+Instead, be aware of each and research only the top five or a representative sampling.

 Again, your goal is to gain an understanding of your company’s corporate sentiment and, in response, create a list of positive coverage, negative coverage, similar companies, and industry influencers.